ncochard/synology-surveilllance-station-switch-home-mode/README.md

 On your Synology Disk Station, create a user e.g. `api_user` which only has access to the Synology Surveillance Station application.
 In that user's home folder, create a new folder with the name e.g. `switch-home-mode` and upload the following files into it.

         ./switch-home-mode/config.json
         ./switch-home-mode/main.js
         ./switch-home-mode/package.json

+# Step 6: Allow ping

 On your Control Panel, temporarily enable SSH (under "Terminal & SNMP").
 Then in a terminal you can type the following command `ssh admin@diskstation.local`.
  - In that command `diskstation.local` is obviously the IP address of your disk station.
  - And `admin` is the user name of an admin account on your disk station.

+By default the Synology Disk Station does not allow the ping prococol, which is needed by this script.
+To enable the ping protocol, you need to set this value in the file `/etc/sysctl.conf`.

+        net.ipv4.ping_group_range = 0   2147483647

+To edit the file, you will need to use the `vi` editor.
+Use the command `sudo vi /etc/sysctl.conf`.
+Once you have open the file, type `i` to start editing the file.
+Once you have added the line `net.ipv4.ping_group_range = 0   2147483647`, you can save and quit `vi` using the command `:wq`.

+Once this is done; restart your Disk Station.

+Once restarted, log back in using `ssh admin@diskstation.local`.
+You can use the command `sysctl -a` to verify that the value was set correctly.
+Verify that you can ping your device even as a normal user `ping -c 1 192.168.X.XXX`.

+# Step 7: Install Dependenciews

+Log back in using `ssh admin@diskstation.local` to install the application's dependencies.
-Then you need to cd in the `switch-home-mode` folder and type `npm install` to install the dependencies inside the `node_modules` folder.
+You need to cd in the `switch-home-mode` folder and type `npm install` to install the dependencies inside the `node_modules` folder.

     cd /var/services/homes/api_user/switch-home-mode
     npm install # Install dependencies in the node_modules folder